 Massed and Distributed Practice: this retention strategy provides students with many opportunities to practice new skills upon initial learning.
 Practice is then distributed over the course of many months to increase the retention of previously learned skills and knowledge.
+Timely and specific feedback is provided by the teacher in order to correct any misconceptions students have.

 Problem Solving: this method provides students with a step-by-step process for determining the solution.
+Teachers act as facilitators through the problem solving process, by asking guiding questions rather than providing specific strategies.